jiemingcui/ProBio/README.md

 # train
 python train.py  --config ./configs/k400/autobio_train.yaml
 ```
-If you get stuck after training to a certain number of steps, then please try to locate the Wandb problem.
+If you get stuck after training to a certain number of steps, then please try to locate the **WandB** problem.

 ## Test
 ```